 Until now we have traded the commodities: gold, silver, copper, crude oil and USD/CAD on a weekly basis.
 That is referring to weekly charts and a weekly COT report.
-We have also, as discussed last week, considered introducing the fund to intraday trading.
+We also have, as discussed last week, considered introducing the fund to intraday trading.

-Each of which (weekly and intraday) are rather on the extreme.
-On one hand, we have the overly slow weekly chart market, and on the other, the rather demanding intraday market.
+Each of which (weekly and intraday) are somewhat on the extreme.
+On the one hand, we have the overly slow weekly chart market, and on the other, the demanding intraday market.

 The balance for the fund is daily charts.
-Why? …weekly charts are emotionally difficult as we see good profit generated only for that profit to disappear as we remain invested in order to reach our target.
-There is no compromise here, because to take profit before a target, unless our premise changes, does not provide a traders equation (that is: the trade had more risk than reward).
-Over the longer term this would be a losing strategy.
+Why?
+Weekly charts are emotionally tricky as we see profit generated only for that profit to disappear as we remain invested to reach our target.
+There is no compromise here because to take profit before a target, unless our premise changes, does not provide a traders equation (that is: the trade had more risk than reward).
+Over the longer term, this would be a losing strategy.

-The COT suits the weekly charts, but often goes against my daily chart readings.
-This of course happens at all levels of chart, for example, the difference between the daily and the 4-hour chart or between the 5-minute and the one-minute chart.
-However, I report weekly and to have a profit at the end of one week only to know that profit will go away as we wait for the bigger (targeted) profit seems emotionally foolish.
+The COT suits the weekly charts but often goes against my daily chart readings; this, of course, happens at all levels of the chart, for example, the difference between the daily and the 4-hour chart or between the 5-minute and the one-minute chart.
+However, I report weekly and to have a profit at the end of one week only to know that profit will go away as we wait for the more significant (targeted) profit seems emotionally foolish.

 This week we took profit from our short in gold as it sank from its high of the previous week – and before Friday’s monthly non-farm payroll brought it up again.
 Also, we took profit from a short in crude oil as it came down over the week and from our long in USD/CAD as, conversely, it climbed nicely over the week.